Ordisoftware/Hebrew-Calendar/README.md

 - Add user reminders for personal solar and lunar anniversary of birth.
 - Add user reminders for small religious festivals.
 - Add reminders for 'Hanouka and Pourim ancillary religious festivals and option to consider them or not in the calendar.
-- Add option to generate calendar using the rules of the Sod Ha'ibur instead of the strict astronomical moon or sun omer.
+- Add option to generate calendar using the rules of the Sod HaH'ibur instead of the strict astronomical moon or sun omer.

 ## Changelog